 Spring Porch Decorating Ideas

-Our home has a small front porch, and I love sharing tips and tricks on how to make it look larger, but I love even more bringing some front porch decorating ideas for spring.
+Our home has a small front porch, and I love sharing tips and tricks on how to make it look larger, but I love even more bringing some front porch decorating ideas for spring in a farmhouse southern style.

-So, let’s get started with these five small front porch ideas.
+So, let's get started with these five small front porch ideas on how to decorate your front porch for spring?

 Before you begin give your porch a good cleaning and touch up any paint.